Yanikts/MirrorEnsemble/README.md

 This is the version that was presented at Université de Montréal on April 25th 2018.
 Further improvements will occur and future presentations will have improved features.

 Modifications will include :
--Improved response from the light sensors
+- Improved response from the light sensors
--Addition of sound cues to complement the aleatory comportment of the sensors -Additional visual scenes
+- Addition of sound cues to complement the aleatory comportment of the sensors
+- Additional visual scenes
--CPU optimization
+- CPU optimization

 Special thanks to Olivier Bélanger and Jean Piché for their precious contribution to the project.